solfang/solfang.github.io/_posts/2021-02-06-BDO-truevalue.md

 This post is aimed at:
 Established players who are interested in item valuation, not so much at beginners.
 I'll try to break down the concepts in an easy-to-grasp manner but it definitely helps if you have thought about the topic of item valuation before.

-In this post we'll do a deep dive into into **material valuation in BDO**.
+In this post we'll do a deep dive into **material valuation in BDO**.
 Most of the worthwhile recipes in cooking/alchemy/processing involve rare materials.
 Therefore being able to calculate the true value of a material is an important skill and immensely helpful when comparing the profit of different recipes.

 I'll first explain what a rare material and its value is, then go over how to calculate the true value.
 Lastly, we'll take a look at popular recipes from cooking and processing, including cheese, advanced utensils and organic feed and see how to calculate the true value of their rare materials.